An interview with April: Travelling the Silk Road

 Sightseeing in Samarkand

-In May 2018, Flights Manager April travelled to Central Asia to join one of our groups in Uzbekistan on our Silk Road to Samarkand tour.
+Our Flights Manager, April, travelled to Central Asia to join one of our groups in Uzbekistan on our Silk Road to Samarkand tour.
 Here’s what she had to say about her trip.

 Can you give a brief overview of the trip?